goldin2008/Note/nlp.md

     - These are all examples of commonly used tools where we often need custom features to incorporate domain knowledge.

  For some applications, such as text classification, it’s more common to see vectorization approaches and embeddings as the go-to feature representations for text.
 For some other applications, such as information extraction, or in the examples we saw in the previous section, it’s more common to look for handcrafted, domain-specific features.
 Quite often, a hybrid approach that combines both kinds of features are used in practice.

+ #### Text Classification ####

+#### NER ####
+However, in real-world scenarios, using the trained model by itself won’t be sufficient, as the data keeps changing and new entities keep getting added, and there will also be some domain-specific entities or patterns that were not seen in generic training datasets.
+Hence, most NER systems deployed in real-world scenarios use a combination of ML models, gazetteers, and some pattern matching–based heuristics to improve their performance.